My Plantiful Cooking

 🔪How to make

-Then, add in garlic and saute for another 1 minute until fragrant.
+Step 4: Add garlic and fry for a minute until fragrant.

 ✔Helpful tips